figma/dev-mode-mcp-server-guide/README.md

    Local server url  - `http://127.0.0.1:3845/mcp`

-4. Type in `Figma Dev Mode MCP` when it asks for a Server ID, then hit `Enter`.
+4. Type in `Figma MCP server` when it asks for a Server ID, then hit `Enter`.
 5. Select whether you want to add this server globally or only for the current workspace.
 Once confirmed, you'll see a configuration like this in your `mcp.json` file:

 <table>